Transracial Adoption: Considerations for You and Your Child

 Potential Issues and How to Handle Them

-As your child grows, she will notice the difference in your skin color, and it is important to acknowledge and celebrate your differences.
+As your child grows older and notices the difference in your skin color, it is important to acknowledge and celebrate your differences.

 There are excellent resources available on the Child Welfare Information Gateway’s website.
 In addition, there are several amazing books out there for children of all ages.
 Start reading these to your child from a very early age.
 It will help your child open up and ask the questions they might have but aren’t sure how to express.
 Some books we recommend include:

 trans-racial-adoption-loveYou will experience racism, whether subtle or blatant, intentional or accidental.
-So, you must be prepared to respond to any occurrences and explain these situations to your child.
+It’s wise to prepare yourselves to respond to any occurrences and explain these situations to your child.

 Be your child’s most prominent advocate and never tolerate racist statements or attitudes.
-You will need to make sure your child feels safe to share their feelings, ask questions, and know that whatever their feelings and fears are, you take them seriously.
-You may not know exactly what they are feeling, but you can tell them that you support them and take any concerns seriously.
+You will need to make sure your child feels safe to share their feelings, ask questions, and know that whatever their emotions and fears are, you take them seriously.
+Although you may not know exactly what they feel, you can tell them you support them and take any concerns seriously.

 Transracial adoption can be a beautiful, life-enriching way to grow your family.
 You can smooth out some of the road bumps by preparing for issues before they occur.
 Families come in all shapes, sizes, and colors.
-All are beautiful and should be celebrated.
+We should celebrate all and acknowledge their beauty.

 Encourage Your Child’s Heritage